Skip to contents

 Value

-A data frame with new columns is_outlier and outlier_type (if they don't already exist) that flags outliers identified by the method and provides the type of outlier (e.g. "2 fold agc cutoff"), respectively.
+same object as provided in dataset with new columns is_outlier and outlier_type (if they don't already exist) that flags outliers identified by the method and provides the type of outlier (e.g. "2 fold agc cutoff"), respectively.

 Examples